anomaly/prestans-docs/source/types.rst

 *Most importantly* it cuts out the need for writing trivial boilerplate code to validate incoming and outgoing data.
 If your handler is called you can trust the data is sane and safe to use.

-prestans types are divided into, *Basic Types*, and *Collections*, currently supported types are:
+Prestans types are divided into, *Basic Types*, and *Collections*, currently supported types are:

 * ``String``, wraps a Python ``str``
 * ``Integer``, wraps a Python number